Fall Picnic at the Pecan Grove

-My mom and I spent some time recently checking the health of the trees, walking the property and harvesting the pecans that were already on the ground.
+My mom and I spent some time recently checking the health of the trees, walking the property, and harvesting the pecans that were already on the ground.

 I’m usually the only one out in the field with hot pink bow laced waders and necklaces on ha ha.

 It feels like an exciting responsibility now, though, one which I don’t take lightly at all.

 As we headed out to the grove, I asked my mom if she wanted to kick off pecan season with a fall picnic and she graciously said yes.

-We’ve used this vintage one for a while because it’s study, has plenty of room for food items and it’s easy to carry.
+We’ve used this vintage one for a while because it’s sturdy, has plenty of room for food items and it’s easy to carry.

-We picked this one up at our favorite charity shop but you could also buy a few yards of plaid fabric at craft supply or fabric stores.
+We picked this one up at our favorite charity shop.
+But you could also buy a few yards of plaid fabric at craft supply or fabric stores.

-Considering bringing cake stands, cutting boards, slate boards or cake pans to help make the food displays easily accessible.
+Considering bringing cake stands, cutting boards, slate boards, or cake pans to help make the food displays easily accessible.

 These are part of my mom’s collection which are a bit heavier than melamine but worth the haul.

-Bundle utensils and napkins at home – if you’re bringing something that needs to be eaten with a fork or spoon, consider saving time by bundling utensils and napkins at home.
+If you’re bringing something that needs to be eaten with a fork or spoon, consider saving time by bundling utensils and napkins at home.

 You can pick up seasonal fruits like pears, apples, and figs at most any farmers market or grocery store.